E-Mail Edition Volume 8 Number 1

 Leape, L.L.
 Error in medicine.
 JAMA 1994;272:1851-1857.

 Bronstein A.C., et al. 2009 Annual Report of the American Association of Poison Control Centers' National Poison Data System (NPDS): 27th Annual Report.
 Clinical Toxicology (2010).
 48, 979-1178.
-The full text article is available for free download.
+The abstract to the article is available here.

 Special Video Features